Liam-Twomey/SPaCE/doc/source/tutorial.rst

 .. image:: _static/3pESEEMnoPS.png

-Note that except for the  2p-hahn-echo, ENDOR, and EDNMR, phase cycling is almost a requirement to identify which echo is the correct one, unless you already know.
+Note that except for the 2-pulse hahn echo, ENDOR, and EDNMR, phase cycling is almost a requirement to identify which echo is the correct one, unless you already know.
 Phase cycling can be implemented via a for loop, as shown below for a 2-mode